 Amazon Web Services

-Shows the the status of the Amazon Web Services: disconnected or connected.
-For more information, see Enable/disable AWS.
+- Status - the status of the Amazon Web Services: disconnected or connected.

 User Additional Fields allow administrators to create custom fields and use them with the API or a third party system.
 These fields will vary for different users, depending on the information the administrator wants them to fill in.